olmpyia/GroupProject/README.md

 # Laser Strike
 Information on project:

-(Not totally sure) Our project will be a video game similar to Geometry Dash.
+(Not totally sure) Our project will be a video game similar to Geometry Dash, with possible levels and a storyline to keep the user entertained.

 ## Members
 * Mads McDougal, Project Manager